Waterfall Country, Brecon Beacons National Park

-Didem’s ‘waterproof’ jacket proved to be far from waterproof and there soon appeared to be an equal amount of water on the inside and on the outside!
+Didem’s ‘waterproof’ jacket proved to be far from waterproof and there soon appeared to be an equal quantity of water on the inside as on the outside!
 Just to add insult to injury, one of her walking boots started to also take on water through a newly acquired hole.

 It was only once we had returned to the car, changed clothes and had some warmth returned to our chilled bones that we began to appreciate the beauty that we had witnessed.